HELP WHERE HOSPITALS NEED IT ®

 2009: CHC provides advisory services and strategic support for Great Plains Regional Medical Center, North Platte, Neb.
 In the past five years, Great Plains has grown from 45 to 90 members on the medical staff.

-April 2009: St. Mark’s Medical Center, La Grange, Texas, becomes owned and leased by CHC.
+April 2009: St. Mark’s Medical Center, La Grange, Texas, becomes part of the CHC family of hospitals.

 April 2009: CHC initiates relationship with Hamot Health Foundation to provide regional development strategies.